![]() |

 This is a link to a white paper that provides a quick overview of the various Micro Focus File Formats provided for the Windows, Linux and UNIX environments supported by Micro Focus

-This section provides examples and links to documents that describes the data file transfer, convert or compare of non-relation or traditional sequential files and keyed sequential data sets.
+This section provides examples and links to documents that describes the data file transfer, convert or validate (using compare, summary totals or hex-dump for viewing) of non-relation or traditional sequential files and keyed sequential data sets.

 There are many options available when moving and converting data between an IBM Mainframe and a Linux, UNIX or Windows environment.
 This link provides an overview of the processes for file transfer and conversion with an example of how to convert a VSAM data set to a flat Sequential file on the Mainframe System.
 Using FTP the sequential file may be transferred from the Mainframe System to a Linux, UNIX or Windows (LUW) System.
 On the LUW System using Micro Focus technology along with SimoTime technology a new file of a compatible format of ASCII or EBCDIC content may be created and processed.